 We’ve got six WordPress plugins to restrict content to logged-in users for you.
 These all have free versions that offer enough functionality to suit most situations, but they also have premium options to expand functionality further if necessary.
-In addition, all have been tested to WordPress 5.7.2 and updated within the last two months (as of early June 2021).
 Therefore, you are unlikely to encounter any compatibility issues with your site.

 So, let’s get started.